 Homemade science experiments can get messy, so why not move the “lab” outside?
-We have 5 fun science experiments for kids to try.
-Or you could try making a “volcano” with breadsoda and vinegar.
+Here are some fun science experiments for kids to try.
+Have you ever “made a volcano” with breadsoda and vinegar?
+Mow’s your chance!

 Kids love to mess around in the sand, particularly if in your back garden.
 Even if you don’t have a sand table, it’s easy to make your own, with a large shallow plastic container, and some play sand.
 Just remember to cover when finished, to keep the cats away!

 We all love to dine alfresco, and kids especially love a picnic.
 Pack a basket of homemade goodies, a flask with tea for yourself, and a waterproof blanket.
-Why not try our easy recipes for homemade sausages, homemade lemonade and yummy chocolate chip cookies ?
+Here are some practical picnic tips.

 Design and build a Lego structure.
 It could be a castle, a house, a fire station, or maybe a small town.
 Or have lego-building competitions, where have to make structures usings only one colour.
 The possibilities are endless with Lego.